 We review products independently and our recommendations are genuine.
 If you purchase through links on our site, we may earn an affiliate commission.
 Learn more

-The Mapex Armory drum set shell pack is an impressive intermediate level drum set.
-It boasts high-end features and a gorgeous combination of birch/maple hybrid shells with a selection of stunning finishes to match.
+The Mapex Armory drum set shell pack is an impressive intermediate-level drum set.
+It boasts top-end features and a gorgeous combination of birch/maple hybrid shells with a selection of stunning finishes to match.

 The Mapex Armory drums also come as standard with a selection of attractive finishes that look fantastic on stage and in the studio.

 Also included with the Armory shell pack is a Mapex Tomahawk steel snare drum that has an amazing bite.
 It produces a powerful tone and is ultra-sensitive, making it suitable for a diverse range of musical styles.

 In this Mapex Armory review, I’ll be taking a close look at the 6-piece drum set shell pack to determine if it’s one of the best mid-priced drum sets on the market today.

 The first thing we’re going to look at in this Mapex Armory review is the sound of these drums.
 The Mapex Armory drum set packs a real punch.
 These drums come to life with a clean and focused attack that also has a lot of warmth.
 Playing the full kit reveals a very expressive underlying character from each drum.

 Installed onto the Mapex Armory drums are Remo’s Chinese-made factory heads that unfortunately restrict the full potential these drums have to offer.
 However, tuning these Armory drums straight out of the box the sounds are still impressive.

 I am impressed by the sound these drums deliver in terms of their attack, responsiveness, and projection.
 The toms are all very satisfying to play and I tuned the rack toms pretty high, whilst tuning the pair of floor toms very low for a powerful tone.